Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_delta.md

 token (for example, if a client tries to reuse an old token after being disconnected for a long time, or if server state has changed and a new token is required).
-In these cases the service will return an `HTTP 410 Gone` error with an [error response][error-response] containing one of the error codes below, and a `Location` header containing a new nextLink that starts a fresh delta enumeration from scratch.
+In these cases the service will return an `HTTP 410 Gone` error with an [error response](https://dev.onedrive.com/misc/errors.htm) containing one of the error codes below, and a `Location` header containing a new nextLink that starts a fresh delta enumeration from scratch.
 After finishing the full enumeration, compare the returned items with your local state and follow these instructions.